holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/03_fundamentals_of_teaching/lesson_plan.md

     - Properties of trees
     - Training set
     - Test set
-    - Overfitting
+    - Over-fitting
 - Today going to have a discussion
     - Hand out discussion rubric
     - Have read through it and ask any questions
 - Write for 5m answering one of the essential questions:
     - How does the research compare with your learning experience?
     - Which techniques have comparable ones in machine learning?
     - Which techniques have no comparable ones in ML and what does this say about the difference between humans and machines?
 - Ground rules
     - Think of positive examples